Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Execution of the graph may be interpreted, or compiled, or sent to backend service for execution.
 For functional graphs, no debugging facility is needed.
 For procedural graphs, the front end need to be able to send only the needed nodes for execution, while the backend need to be able to maintain current execution state.
+The engine should generally make ZERO assumption of whether a node/function is pure - because it's responsible for only executing things.

 Parcel has three distinct models of execution (called Interpretation Modes) that's applied on the graph level and mostly defined by the GUI that can be used independently and mixed together through GUI support - fundamentally everything is just a node.
 The declarative/functional model can be considered one, while the procedural model is distinct.
 All parcel native frameworks will be declarative and functional.
 Procedural contexts (when supported by the GUI) can usually be used directly as anonymous sub-graphs for drop-in logics (whenever a variable is declared, or any sort of flow control is used, they are automatically encapsulated inside a procedural context with drawn boundaries to the rest of the context, with explicit input and return nodes).